dlr-eoc/pgh3/README.md

     make installcheck

+## Configuration

+This extensions allows configuring some parts of its behaviour.
+This configuration is done using additional keys to `postgresql.conf`

+### pgh3.polyfill_mem

+The H3 `polyfill` function requires a preallocation of the memory for the generates indexes.
+Depending of the size of the given polygon, its shape and the resolution this may exhaust the memory given to this extension.
+In this case this function will be terminated by the database server and a corresponding notice will be given.

+This memory limit can be increased using the `pgh3.polyfill_mem` configuration parameter in the `postgresql.conf` file.
+The default value for this setting 1024MB (PostgreSQL internal `MaxAllocSize`).
+Syntax for the setting is

+    pgh3.polyfill_mem = 1024MB

+For values larger than `MaxAllocSize`, the PostgreSQL `MemoryContextAllocHuge` allocator will be used.

 ## Usage

 Before using this extension, it needs to be added to the databases using postgresqls [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) command: